 See How They Run: Campaign Dreams, Election Schemes, and the Race to the White House by Susan E. Goodman, illustrated by Elwood Smith

-Learn the basics of elections in the U.S. in this conversational picture book.
+Learn the basics of voting in elections in the U.S. in this conversational picture book.

 Chapter Books about Elections and Voting (Ages 8+)

 Bad Kitty for President by Nick Bruel